EUDR Community of Practice

 • A commercial or promotional platform

-Participation does not imply endorsement of any specific tools, methods or approaches, and does not limit participants’ ability to express views or take actions outside the forum.
+Participation does not imply endorsement of any specific tools, methods or approaches, and does not limit participants’ ability to express views or take actions outside the Community of Practice.

-The technical core group is a focused working group of around 30 members, selected to enable indepth and solutionoriented discussions.
+The Community of Practices includes a technical core group of around 30 members, selected to enable in-depth and solution oriented discussions.

 • Operators, traders and SMEs